Duke of Marlborough (title): History of the dukedom

+Estates and residences

 Family seat

 Burial place of most Dukes and Duchesses of Marlborough in the chapel at Blenheim Palace.

 The family seat is Blenheim Palace in Woodstock, Oxfordshire.

 After his leadership in the victory against the French in the Battle of Blenheim on 13 August 1704, the 1st Duke was honoured by Queen Anne granting him the royal manor of Woodstock, and building him a house at her expense to be called Blenheim.
 Construction started in 1705 and the house was completed in 1722, the year of the 1st Duke's death.
 Blenheim Palace has since remained in the Churchill and Spencer-Churchill family.

 With the exception of the 10th Duke and his first wife, the dukes and duchesses of Marlborough are buried in Blenheim Palace's chapel.
 Most other members of the Spencer-Churchill family are interred in St. Martin's parish churchyard at Bladon, a short distance from the palace.

+In 1994, the 11th Duke took legal action to ensure that his son James would not inherit control of Blenheim.

+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, John Spencer-Churchill, 7th Duke of Marlborough's estates were recorded as spanning 23,511 acres across England, including 21,944 acres in Oxfordshire, 1,534 acres in Wiltshire, and 33 acres in Berkshire, which produced a combined annual income of £36,557.

+London residences

+Marlborough House

+From 1711 to 1817 the London seat of the Dukes of Marlborough was Marlborough House, The Mall.
+Following the death of George Spencer, 4th Duke of Marlborough in 1817, Marlborough House reverted to the ownership of the Crown Estate, and the house was intended to be used as a London home for the-then second-in-line to the throne, Princess Charlotte of Wales.
+Princess Charlotte died in 1818 before preparations for her occupation of the house was complete, but her widower Prince Leopold of Saxe-Coburg-Saalfeld (later King Leopold I of the Belgians) occupied the house for several years.